 Kratom comes from a tree found in tropical regions of Southeast Asia.
 Fresh or dried kratom leaves are chewed or brewed in a tea.
 Kratom may also appear in powder and tablet form and is sometimes sold as a dietary or nutritional supplement or incense.

 Kratom’s effects are similar to those of opioid drugs like morphine and heroin.
-Although kratom has been used as a treatment for opioid addiction, it can be addictive as well and may lead to relapse.
+Although kratom has been used as a

 Read on to find out more.

 Kratom has different effects at low and high doses.